Smallpox and mpox vaccines: Canadian Immunization Guide

 - Routine immunization of the general Canadian population with Sma vaccine is not recommended.

-- Personnel who work in research laboratory settings and who are at high risk of occupational exposure to replicating orthopoxviruses that pose a risk to human health are recommended for pre-exposure immunization with Sma or SMV.
+- Pre-exposure immunization with SMV is recommended for personnel who work in research laboratory settings and who are at high risk of occupational exposure to replicating orthopoxviruses that pose a risk to human health.

 How